rosado-io/docs/configuration/authgear.yaml.md

       type: email
       # How many login ID the user can have.
       # Default is 1.
-      maximum: 1
+      max_amount: 1
-      # Configure verification of this login ID key.
+      # How long login ID can be
-      verification:
-        # Whether verification is enabled for this login ID key, default to true for email & phone type
-        enabled: true
-        # Whether verification is required for this login ID key, default to true for email & phone type.
-        required: false
+      # Default is 40.
+      max_length: 40
     - key: phone
       type: phone
     - key: username